 A systematic approach to the planning and design of a program evaluation including the reporting of its results.
 This course provides students with an opportunity to employ the methodology and the qualitative tools used by evaluators to assess public programs.
 Students will also gain valuable experience by learning how to critically analyze evaluation research and use cost benefit analysis.
-Prerequisite: PA 501 or permission of the program chair

-PA 503 Research Methods for Public Administration 3 credits An application of the principles of program evaluation research design is the focus of this course.
+PA 503 Research Methods for Public Administration 3 credits

+An application of the principles of program evaluation research design is the focus of this course.
 Students will have an opportunity to apply quantitative research methods to program evaluation process.
 The basics of good program evaluation reporting will also be covered.

-PA 504 Political Economy and Public Policy 3 credits
+PA 504 Political Economy and Public Policy 3 credit